Mole (unit): Derived units and SI multiples

+One femtomole is exactly 602,214,076 molecules; attomole and smaller quantities do not correspond to a whole number of entities.
+The yoctomole, equal to around 0.6 of an individual molecule, did make appearances in scientific journals in the year the yocto- prefix was officially implemented.

 History

-The history of the mole is intertwined with that of molecular mass, atomic mass units, and the Avogadro constant.
+The history of the mole is intertwined with that of units of molecular mass, and the Avogadro constant.

 The first table of standard atomic weight was published by John Dalton (1766–1844) in 1805, based on a system in which the relative atomic mass of hydrogen was defined as 1.
 These relative atomic masses were based on the stoichiometric proportions of chemical reaction and compounds, a fact that greatly aided their acceptance: It was not necessary for a chemist to subscribe to atomic theory (an unproven hypothesis at the time) to make practical use of the tables.
 This would lead to some confusion between atomic masses (promoted by proponents of atomic theory) and equivalent weights (promoted by its opponents and which sometimes differed from relative atomic masses by an integer factor), which would last throughout much of the nineteenth century.

 Jöns Jacob Berzelius (1779–1848) was instrumental in the determination of relative atomic masses to ever-increasing accuracy.
 He was also the first chemist to use oxygen as the standard to which other masses were referred.
 Oxygen is a useful standard, as, unlike hydrogen, it forms compounds with most other elements, especially metals.
 However, he chose to fix the atomic mass of oxygen as 100, which did not catch on.

 Charles Frédéric Gerhardt (1816–56), Henri Victor Regnault (1810–78) and Stanislao Cannizzaro (1826–1910) expanded on Berzelius' works, resolving many of the problems of unknown stoichiometry of compounds, and the use of atomic masses attracted a large consensus by the time of the Karlsruhe Congress (1860).
 The convention had reverted to defining the atomic mass of hydrogen as 1, although at the level of precision of measurements at that time – relative uncertainties of around 1% – this was numerically equivalent to the later standard of oxygen = 16.
 However the chemical convenience of having oxygen as the primary atomic mass standard became ever more evident with advances in analytical chemistry and the need for ever more accurate atomic mass determinations.

 The name mole is an 1897 translation of the German unit Mol, coined by the chemist Wilhelm Ostwald in 1894 from the German word Molekül (molecule).
 The related concept of equivalent mass had been in use at least a century earlier.